appwrite/appwrite/CONTRIBUTING.md

 ## Technology Stack

-To start helping us to improve the Appwrite server, prior knowledge of Appwrite's technology stack can help you with getting started.
+To start helping us to improve the Appwrite server by submitting code, prior knowledge of Appwrite's technology stack can help you with getting started.

 Appwrite stack is combined from a variety of open-source technologies and tools.
-Appwrite backend API is written primarily with PHP version 7 and above on top of the Utopia PHP framework.
-Appwrite frontend is built with tools like gulp, less, and litespeed.js.
-We use Docker as the container technology to package the Appwrite server for easy integration on cloud, on-premise, or local hosts.
+Appwrite backend API is written primarily with PHP version 7 and above on top of the [Utopia PHP framework](https://github.com/utopia-php/framework).
+The Appwrite frontend is built with tools like gulp, less, and [litespeed.js](https://github.com/litespeed-js).
+We use Docker as the container technology to package the Appwrite server for easy integration on-cloud, on-premise, or on-localhosts.

 ### Other Technologies